-Euthanasia is generally performed in clinic.
-Initially, we will use a sedative to ensure the utmost comfort for both pet and owner.
-After are options are discussed and family members have time to say their goodbyes.
-An IV catheter is placed in a front limb and when the owner is ready the euthanasia solution is administered.
-Once administered the patient will fall into a state of deep rest cardiac functions will cease shortly after.
+Euthanasia is generally performed in-clinic.
+Initially, we will use a sedative to ensure the utmost comfort for both pet and owner, after all the options are discussed and family members have time to say their goodbyes.
+An IV catheter is placed in a front limb and when the owner is ready, the euthanasia solution is administered.
+Once administered, the patient will fall into a state of deep rest cardiac functions will cease shortly after.

 Do you do house calls?

 We offer a house call service for residents within our community.
 Help us by arranging a house call at least two weeks in advance of the requested date.